 In Mr. Yerushalmi’s role as a staunch defender of the Constitution and federalism, he was co-counsel in one of the most important court challenges to the federal law mandating health insurance commonly referred to as “Obamacare” (Thomas More Law Center, et al. v.
 Obama, et al.,) and in a novel challenge to the U.S. government’s takeover of AIG insofar as AIG is the world’s dominant promoter of sharia-compliant insurance (Murray v.
-Geithner, et al., on appeal before the U.S. Court of Appeals for the Sixth Circuit).
+Geithner, et al.,).
 Mr. Yerushalmi also co-authored a scholarly article published in the Duke University Press's Journal of Health Politics, Policy, and Law, entitled, "Wearing the Crown of Solomon?
 Chief Justice Roberts and the Affordable Care Act 'Tax'".

 In Mr. Yerushalmi’s role as an advocate of legal, economic, and political reform in the Middle East and in the former republics of the Soviet Union, he has been interviewed and written about in the Wall Street Journal, the New York Times, Reason Magazine, and appeared on local, national, and international radio and television programs.